 First, the Spirit reveals what’s wrong.
 The Spirit needs to convict the world of guilt with regard to sin, Jesus says.
 Just talking about the fact that this world has problems is not enough.
 In fact, it has never been too difficult to convince the world that something is fundamentally amiss.
 The key is to underscore not just that something is awry with life but why that is so.
 After all, it is sickeningly easy simply to note the horrors of this world.
 The underlying message that needs to be revealed by God’s Spirit is that the source of all that wrongness is sin.
 There’s a cause behind hunger and terrorism, behind corporate greed and pornography, behind drive-by shootings and cynicism, and that cause stems from the fact that this world has fallen away from what God wanted.
 There’s something wrong with this world all right, and the reason is sin.
 The Holy Spirit of Pentecost reminds us of this.

-But secondly Jesus says the Spirit comes to convict the world of something else: righteousness.
+But secondly Jesus says the Spirit comes to convict the world of something else: what’s right or righteousness.
 At first glance, that seems like an odd thing to say.
 These verses are a bit difficult to translate or understand, but it seems that Jesus is saying that he himself is the Righteous One, the source of all that is good and beautiful and proper.
 The Spirit reveals this Christ to the world.
 Jesus is going to return to the Father and so will not be on display, will not be visible, in the usual way a person can be seen.
-He’s not going to be available for any interviews with Larry King and won’t be making any guest appearances on the Hour of Power, either.
+He’s not going to be available for any interviews with Anderson Cooper and won’t be making any guest appearances on cable TV religious channels, either.
 But despite that physical unavailability, this Jesus must be taught to the world and also brought to the world through us.
 We are the Body of Christ.
 When filled with the Holy Spirit, we are the ongoing presence of Jesus on this earth.